begavett/residual-reserve/README.md

              na.action = "na.exclude")
 ```

-The argument `na.action = "na.exclude"` is helpful because it will not
+The argument `na.action = "na.exclude"` is helpful because it will
-produce missing data errors when merging the residuals back in with our
+prevent missing data errors when merging the residuals back in with our
 original data stored in `adni_syn`.

 ## Linear Regression Approach